-General Education: Option A: Area C; Option B: Area 3A; Option C: Area C1
+General Education: SCC: Area C; IGETC: Area 3A; CSU: Area C1 Transferable to UC/CSU

 A survey of jazz and popular music in America, using an historical approach.
 Includes listening to and analyzing examples of jazz and popular music in relation to the social, technical and historical trends.